 The main regulations to be aware of are the Americans with Disabilities Act (ADA), the Genetic Information Nondiscrimination Act (GINA), the Health Insurance Portability and Accountability Act (HIPAA), and the Affordable Care Act (ACA).
 These laws ensure your program is voluntary, confidential, and fair to everyone.
 Think of them not as roadblocks, but as guardrails that help you build a program that is both effective and ethical.
 By following these guidelines, you can create a corporate wellness program that helps employees improve their health while respecting their rights.

-ADA and GINA Compliance
+What to Know About ADA and GINA

 Your wellness program must be inclusive and non-discriminatory.
 The Americans with Disabilities Act (ADA) prevents discrimination against individuals with disabilities, while the Genetic Information Nondiscrimination Act (GINA) protects employees from discrimination based on their genetic information.
 This is important for wellness activities that involve health screenings or risk assessments.
 For example, a program that penalizes an employee for a weight-related metric could be problematic if that employee’s weight is linked to a medical condition.
 To stay compliant, ensure your program is voluntary and offers reasonable alternatives for employees who cannot participate in certain activities due to a medical condition.
 This approach ensures everyone can benefit, regardless of their health status.